If your car is recalled, what does it mean for you?

 After buying a car, you expect it to be functional and safe.
 This is why having your car recalled is so concerning.
 However, before you panic, it’s important to understand what auto recalls actually mean and what you should do if your car is recalled.

 A recall occurs when a car manufacturer determines that a certain vehicle does not meet current safety standards.
 Recalls can be placed on the car itself or on a specific part of the car.
 For instance, commonly recalled parts include the following:

 - Steering column (that doesn’t work effectively)

 What Happens When Your Car Has Been Recalled?

 If your car has been recalled, then the auto manufacturer is legally obligated to do something about it.
 This means they are responsible for refunding, replacing, or repairing your car.
 It’s also important to understand that recalls do not have a set expiration date.
 Oftentimes a recall remains in effect until the vehicle or faulty parts are no longer made, or the manufacturer is no longer in business.
 Obviously, some recalls are more serious than others.
 However, no matter the severity of the recall, you should take your car into the dealer or repair shop to have the issue addressed as soon as possible.

 This is what you need to know about auto recalls.
 Do you have other questions about your car, for instance, inquiries about your auto insurance?
-If so, then contact the experts at Scavone Insurance Center in White Plains, New York.
+If so, then contact the experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We are ready to assist you with all your car coverage needs today.